 With our flexible per use ‘credits’ model pricing, you simply pay for what you use.
-You have immediate access to all safety modules and mental health modules.
+You have immediate access to all mental health literacy courses for employees and supervisors.
 You can purchase any number of credits at any time, that you can use within a 12-month period, before they expire.
-There are no set up fees or lock in contracts.
+When you use credits, there is no set-up fee or lock in contract.

 Most importantly, once a business is registered on the Tap into Safety Platform, employees can continue to access the support resources, at no charge to the business.
 Organisations only pay for the training that they use in their mental health and wellbeing campaigns and on-boarding activities.
 Try a free demo.